DipPodder/DIpPodder/README.md

 - **Trello:** Experience in project management and task tracking using Trello boards.

 ## Soft Skills
 - **Communication:** Excellent written and verbal communication skills, demonstrated through documentation and team collaboration.
 - **Problem-solving:** Strong analytical skills with a knack for finding creative solutions to complex problems.
 - **Teamwork:** Collaborative approach towards working in teams, with a focus on achieving shared goals.

+- **Communication:** Excellent written and verbal communication skills, demonstrated through documentation and team collaboration.
+- **Problem-solving:** Strong analytical skills with a knack for finding creative solutions to complex problems.
+- **Teamwork:** Collaborative approach towards working in teams, with a focus on achieving shared goals.